Hydrospheredata/kubeflow-workshop/examples/mnist/readme.md

 ## Creating workflow

-As we've mentioned abobe, we will define the whole workflow using Argo's workflows.
+As we've mentioned above, we will define the whole workflow using Argo's workflows.
 Create a `model-workflow.yaml` and add a basic structure to it.

 ```yaml
 # model-workflow.yaml